zavolanlab/zarp/pipeline_documentation.md

 **Output:** fastq files with adapters removed, reads shorter than 10nt will be discarded.

-**Arguments not influencable by user:**
+**Non-customisable arguments:**
 -e 0.1  maximum error-rate of 10%
 -j 8    use 8 threads
 -m 10   Discard processed reads that are shorter than 10
--n 3    search for all the given adapter sequences repeatedly, either until no adapter match was found or until 3 rounds have been performed.
+-n 2    search for all the given adapter sequences repeatedly, either until no adapter match was found or until 2 rounds have been performed.

 *paired end:*
---pair-filter=both      filtering criteria must apply to both reads in order for a read pair to be discarded
+--pair-filter=any      filtering criteria must apply to any of the two reads in order for a read pair to be discarded

-*single end:*
--O 1    minimal overlap of 1

 #### (pe_)remove_polya_cutadapt
-Here, [Cutadapt](https://cutadapt.readthedocs.io/en/stable/)t is used to remove poly(A) tails.
+Here, [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) is used to remove poly(A) tails.

 **Input:** fastq reads
 **Parameters:** Adapters to be removed, specified by user in the columns 'fq1_polya', 'fq2_polya', respectively.
 **Output:** fastq files with poly(A) tails removed, reads shorter than 10nt will be discarded.

-**Arguments like in remove_adapters_cutadapt and additionally:**
+**Arguments similar to remove_adapters_cutadapt and additionally:**
---match-read-wildcards This option is used to allow matching wildcard characters also within reads, because if no tail should be trimmed "XXXXXX" is specified in the samples table, which doesn't match any nucleotides, and thus nothing will be done here.
--n 2    search for all the given adapter sequences repeatedly, either until no adapter match was found or until 2 rounds have been performed.
+-n 1    search for all the given adapter sequences repeatedly, either until no adapter match was found or until 1 round has been performed.
--q 6    trim low-quality 3'ends with a cutoff of 6 nucleotides

 *paired end:*
---pair-filter=both      filtering criteria must apply to both reads in order for a read pair to be discarded
+--pair-filter=any      filtering criteria must apply to both reads in order for a read pair to be discarded

 *single end:*
 -O 1    minimal overlap of 1